urbit/docs/tutorials/hoon/gall.md

 aliases = ["/docs/learn/hoon/hoon-tutorial/gall/"]
 +++

+Note: as of 2019.12.02, this material is out of date.
+While this is being updated, please see the [Gall overview](@/docs/tutorials/arvo/gall.md) in the Arvo section to get oriented with Gall.
+Some material presented here may still be useful.

 Gall is the Arvo vane responsible for handling stateful user space applications.
 When writing a Gall application there are several things you will need to understand.

 ## bowl and moves